badber/overestimating_planes/README.md

 # overestimating_planes
 Overestimate a convex, nonlinear function with planes.
-This code is taylored for the function in [this paper](https://arxiv.org/abs/1809.10391).
+This code is taylored for the quadratic function in [this paper](https://arxiv.org/abs/1809.10391).

 ![example1](overest_planes.png)